-The University of Massachusetts Lowell offers a BS in Applied Mathematics that is considered Massachusetts’ most versatile and best online actuarial science programs available in the Bay State.
-UMass Lowell’s undergraduate degree in actuarial science offers a generous transfer credit policy of up to 90 credits, offering an accelerated path that can be completed in as few 12 months for qualified students.
+The University of Massachusetts Lowell offers a BS in Applied Mathematics that is considered Massachusetts’ most versatile and best online actuarial programs available in the Bay State.
+UMass Lowell’s undergraduate actuarial degree offers a generous transfer credit policy of up to 90 credits, offering an accelerated path that can be completed in as few 12 months for qualified actuarial science majors.
 This UMass is designed to be flexible enough for busy parents and working learners.

 The University of Massachusetts (UML) was founded as a teacher’s college in western Massachusetts in 1894.
 The university maintains two primary campuses in the Merrimack Valley in Lowell and Haverhill.
 More than 18,150 students attend classes online and on the school’s dual campuses.